akageyama/smoke-ring/README.md

 # class-hpc-smoke-ring

-A simple sample field solver, or a CFD (Computational Fluid Dynamics) code for the class "HPC", which is for undergraduate students of Department of Engineering,
-Kobe University, Japan.
+A simple sample field solver, or a CFD (Computational Fluid Dynamics) code for the class "HPC", which is for undergraduate students of Department of Engineering, Kobe University, Japan.

 ## Physical Model
-A gas contained in a rectangular box is driven by a localized force near the end of box.
-The force drives the gas to flow toward the other end, rsulting in the formation of the well-known vortex-ring, or smoke-ring.
+A gas contained in a rectangular box is driven by a localized force near a side plane of the box.
+The force drives the gas fluid toward the other side, rsulting in the formation of well-known vortex-ring, or smoke-ring.

+## Program structure

+--+--src (Simulation code.
+The output is a file "_data_slice".)
+  |
+  +--slice_grapher (Visualization code.
+It reads "_data_slice"
+                    and makes an animated gif of the flow in a a cross section.)

 ## Prerequisite

-- Fortran compiler
-- gnuplot, for the post-process (2-D) visualization.
+- Fortran 2003 compiler, for the simulation.
-- ImageMagic (convert command), for the post-process (2-D) visualization.
+- gnuplot and ImageMagic (convert command), for the visualization.
+- An animated gif viewer Here we use Safari.

 ## Usage

-    cd src
+    1. cd src
-    kvsmake -g smoke-ring
-    kvsmake
-    ./smoke-ring < sample.namelist
+    2. make  (for simulation)
-    cd ../slice_grapher
+    3. cd ../slice_grapher
-    make
+    4. make (for visualization)
-    make gif  # ImageMagic (convert command) is used. make view  # Here we use Safari browser for gif animation.

-## Parameters
+## Easy parametes survey

-- Change (NX,NY,NZ) in src/constants.f90 and slice_grapher/constants.f90
+- Change the grid size (NX,NY,NZ) in src/constants.f90
-- Change values in src/sample.namelist
+- Change dissipation params in src/params.namelist

 ## Basic equation

 Compressible Navier-Stokes equations for an ideal gas.

 ## Numerical method